Prerequisites

 ...

-When using mulitple SAP Authorization and Trust Management Service instances in the app (for example, one for the application and other apiaccess).
-The primary instance can be set using the annotation: “sme.sap.com/primary-xsuaa” with the value being the name of the service instance, as shown below:
+When using multiple SAP Authorization and Trust Management Service instances in the app (for example, one for application and another for apiaccess), set the primary instance using the annotation sme.sap.com/primary-xsuaa with the name of the service instance:

 apiVersion: sme.sap.com/v1alpha1